Ali-R-dev/2048/README.md

 # 2048 Game

-A modern implementation of the classic 2048 puzzle game, built with React, TypeScript, and modern web technologies.
+A modern React implementation of the classic 2048 puzzle game.
+This is a reimagined version of the original game created by Gabriele Cirulli, built with modern web technologies.

 ## Screenshots